qifengpan/PIQDNN_FOR_PDE/results/README.md

 #### The comparison between predicted result by PIQDNN and result given by analytical solution on the dataset of Burgers equation
 ![The predicted result and real value](./res_burger.PNG)

+## Result of the experiment: 2D Poisson Equation

 #### The comparison between predicted result by PIQDNN and result given by analytical solution on the dataset of Poisson equation
 ![The predicted result and real value](./res_poisson.PNG)